wuzhiyue111/Codec-Evaluation/README.md

     - multi codec deploy reference: https://github.com/lucadellalib/audiocodecs
 - [ ] clean different dataset in marble benchmark
     - add code to redeploy marble in our benchmark
     - add code in marble base to evaluate our index
+    - package default behavior: load ckpt or dataset from default base dir (like: ~/.codec_evaluation) or os environment var (like CODEC_EVALUATION_DATA_DIR) rather than absolute path
 - [ ] define the evaluation metrics of codec, codebooks
     - test ID sensitive in same semantic
-    -

 ## <img src="https://github.com/microsoft/fluentui-emoji/blob/main/assets/Compass/3D/compass_3d.png" alt="compass" width="30" height="30"> Env Build
 The following explains how to quickly create the required environment and install codec_evaluation for use.